 Route Options Finding (ROF)

-To undertake a desktop exercise to identify realistic & possible route options between the point of connection and point of supply.
+To undertake a desktop exercise to identify realistic and possible route options between the point of connection and point of supply.
 The route options are presented to the client and Local Authority and a preferred route option is chosen between all parties.
 The drawing is handed over in CAD and PDF formats.
 Typical route choosing factors include:

 Special Engineering Difficulties | Pinch Points | Road Types | Traffic Congestion | Utility Route Length | Proposed Cross Section.